gemeenteshertogenbosch/verzoekregistratiecomponent/INSTALLATION.md

 ## Making your app known on NLX
-The proto component commes with an default NLX setup, if you made your own component however you might want to provide it trough the [NLX](https://www.nlx.io/) service.
-Furntunatly the proto component commes with an nice setup for NLX integration.
+The proto component comes with an default NLX setup, if you made your own component however you might want to provide it trough the [NLX](https://www.nlx.io/) service.
+Fortunately the proto component commes with an nice setup for NLX integration.

-First of all change the nececery lines in the [.env](.env) file, basiccaly everything under the NLX setup tag.
-Keep in mind that you wil need to have your component available on an (sub)domain name (a simple IP wont sufice).
+First of all change the necessary lines in the [.env](.env) file, basically everything under the NLX setup tag.
+Keep in mind that you wil need to have your component available on an (sub)domain name (a simple IP wont suffice).

 ## Deploying trough common-ground.dev